 - French military bases in Djibouti, Abu Dhabi, and Reunion Island can be a force multiplier for India, which itself is looking to build naval facilities in Seychelles, Mauritius, and Oman.

-Emphasis on ISA, re-commitment to Jaitapur nuclear plant, climatic change cooperation.
+Emphasis on ISA, re-commitment to the Jaitapur nuclear plant, and climatic change cooperation.
 Narendra Modi and Emmanuel Macron inaugurated a solar power plant at Dadar Kala village in Uttar Pradesh:

 - Reactions to the abdication of responsibility by the US on climate change regime.

-- Leadership role in ISA is conceived as providing an alternate leadership for developing countries by challenging current geopolitical power structure around fossil fuel.
+- The leadership role in ISA is conceived as providing an alternate leadership for developing countries by challenging the current geopolitical power structure around fossil fuel.

 Reciprocal logistics support b/w the armed forces: